 While less famous than the previously listed lakes, Lago di Sorapis is by far the most special.
-If you are wondering what to do in Northern Italy, this should definitely make the list.

 Located a few miles from the others, though technically in the region of Veneto, this lake doesn’t receive as much tourist traffic, which adds to its glamour.

 I will be the first to admit that the hike isn’t the easiest (which probably accounts for its lack of popularity), but it is worth it.
 I accidentally chose the difficult hike, but there are easier ones – though the easiest still takes 2-3 hours (one way).
 Read about my travel tips for hiking Lago di Sorapis.

 My best advice for visiting this gorgeous lake is to head out early in the morning. to avoids the crowds (yes, it can be crowded on sunny days).